 If the UE reads more than one PLMN identity in the current cell, the UE shall report the found PLMN identities that make the cell suitable in the tracking area information to NAS.

-The NAS part of the location registration process is specified in [5].
+The NAS part of the location registration process is specified in 3GPP TS 23.122 [5].

-Actions for the UE AS upon reception of Location Registration reject are specified in [4] and [16].
+Actions for the UE AS upon reception of Location Registration reject are specified in 3GPP TS 22.101 [4] and MFA TS 24.301 [16].

 5.5 Support for manual CSG selection